Albert0i/probabilistic-data-structure/README.2.md

 #### I. Project setup

 #### I. [Great Expectations](https://youtu.be/QN6hchvzwjA)
-Software developers are not mathematician but they need to do mathematics anyway.
+Software developers are not mathematician but they need to do mathematics anyway...
+PDS, per se, are ingenious inventions but they are *fragile* somehow.
+To use them, you have answer two question in the first place:
+1. What is the estimated number of values?
+2. What is the maximum error rate?

+Well, if you need 100% accuracy, I recommend you using Set for cardinality and membership; Sorted Set for ranking.

 [HyperLogLog](https://redis.io/docs/latest/develop/data-types/probabilistic/hyperloglogs/)